Now that Obamacare is here, there is a lot of talk about health insurance going on all over the country.

 It seems like the program is perfect for healthy Christians who are committed to the Biblical lifestyle.
 If you already have many health conditions or are prone to lapses into substance abuse, it may not be worth it.

 I would love to hear from some members – so if you have had experience with Medi-Share, please share about it in the comments…

 If you are interested in learning more just click the link below to check out their website and I would suggest giving them a call.
 They have always been incredibly helpful with any questions I had for them.

 Update 07-01-10: After writing this review, I have since joined Medi-Share and have been with them for 3 months now.
 They have been very good to deal with, but I have not had to file a claim yet, so I will add to the review after I file my first claim with them.

 Update 01-03-12: I have now been using Medishare for a couple years and I do recommend it still for some people, but not all.
 It is definitely a lot cheaper than health insurance, but for those who visit the doctor regularly, it definitely is more work.
 So it comes down to a little more inconvenience, in exchange for cheaper health coverage.

 Normally, when I go to the doctor I have to get a bill from the doctor and then mail it to medishare (Supposedly the in-network doctors will bill Medishare directly, but I have found that this isn’t always the case.)
 Next, the doctors office sends me an updated bill (after medishare discount or % they pay) then I have to pay the remainder of the balance to the doctor myself.

 So it adds a couple more steps to the process, that are normally taken care of with “normal” health insurance.
-So if you really need to save money and have the energy to do a little more work, it is a great program for you.
-However if you visit the doctor regularly and are looking for something that is just as easy as regular health insurance, Medishare is probably not best suited for you.
+But if you really want to save money and have the energy to do a little more work, it is a great program for you.
+However if you visit the doctor regularly and are looking for something that is just as easy as regular health insurance, Medishare is probably is not best suited for you.